RUSOCIAL-LTD/Signers/README.md

 - Do Not Attempt To RE Our Products
 - Do Not Ask For Source We Only Sell Whats Listed Here
 - Reselling is not allowed unless specified by us
+- Sharing is stricly prohibited if you need more users you may pay extra

 # [FAQ]
 - Yes Register is working on all signers and does not ban if your flow is proper